flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 The FRED-MD time series are sourced from the
-`Federal Reserve Economic Data (FRED) database <href="https://fred.stlouisfed.org/>`_, which is St. Louis Fed’s main, publicly available, economic database.
+`Federal Reserve Economic Data (FRED) database <href="https://fred.stlouisfed.org/>`_, which is St. Louis Fed’s main, publicly accessible, economic database.
 Different retrospective adjustments are applied to the time series sourced from the FRED database, including seasonal adjustments, inflation adjustments and backfilling of missing values.
 As a result, different vintages can report different values for the same time series on the same date.